-One of Monet's earlier paintings first gave rise to the term "Impressionism," and his later paintings of water lilies remain among his most popular and enduring works.
+One of Monet’s early paintings first gave rise to the term “Impressionism,” and his later paintings of water lilies remain among his most popular and enduring works.

 To mirror the rich, vibrant hues of the painting, I chose a similarly-colored skirt with floral accents.
-The cardigan and flats reinforce the color scheme, while a drapey, cream-colored tee adds movement and light.
+The cardigan and flats reinforce the color scheme, while a drapey, cream-colored tank top adds movement and light.
 Meanwhile, floral details on the clutch and flats emphasize the overall theme of the painting.

 Degas’ renderings of the ballet are some of my favorite Impressionist paintings of all time; they exude such a compelling mix of movement, delicacy, and strength, all at once.

-The basics of this outfit -- the tiered ruffle skirt and white tank top -- imitate the tutus worn by Degas' ballerinas.
+The basics of this outfit — the blush pink midi skirt and white tank top — imitate the tutus worn by Degas’ ballerinas.
 But the statement piece in this look is the silver tuxedo blazer, which adds the aura of energy and power that makes his dancers so appealing.
 The shimmery fabric of the blazer and the metallic belt provide a touch of sparkle to make you the star of the show, while subtle gray flats and a feminine headband maintain the softness of the overall look.

 What do you think?